In this article, you’ll find answers to questions like:

 While teachers are the experts on learning, they should offer you choices.
 If your child needs additional help, the teacher may bring in a team to work on an individualized education plan (IEP) for the school year.

 In high school, things change — a lot.
 Even though many parents stop attending conferences, it’s important to stay in touch and on top of problems.

-Each one of your child’s teachers in their specialty should be able to tell you exactly how your child is performing.
-But you also will be spending less time with each teacher at a scheduled parent-teacher night.
-So it’s even more important to be ready with one or two key questions for each teacher.
+Each one of your child’s teachers in their specialty should tell you exactly how your child is performing.
+But you also will spend less time with each teacher at a scheduled parent-teacher night.
+So it’s even more important to prepare one or two key questions for each teacher.

-There’s also even more homework now, and this is when students might begin struggling to keep up the pace.
-You should ask if your child is turning in assignments on time.
-If he’s not, ask for guidance in helping him manage his time.
+There’s also even more homework now, and this is when students might begin struggling to keep up.
+You should ask if your child turns in assignments on time.
+If not, ask for guidance in helping manage their time.

 You may also want to know how much time your child should spend on homework for each subject.
 Find out if extracurricular activities are getting in the way of getting everything done.
-And while you're there, you may want to know what the teachers think about your child's future academic or career interests.
+You also may want to know what the teachers think about your child's future academic or career interests.

 • Share family events with the teacher.
 A new baby, a divorce or a death can impact your child’s behavior.
-Knowing these things gives the teacher insight.
+This gives the teacher insight.

 • Write down a plan with the teacher, including what you can do to help your child learn.